Attractions in and around Sandpoint, Idaho

 WaterLife Discovery Center

-On Pend Oreille River on Lakeshore Drive, offers interpretive trails, and self-guided tours of fish habitat and an educational interpretive area.
-208-769-1414 • Website
+On the Pend Oreille River on Lakeshore Drive, offers interpretive trails, and self-guided tours of fish habitat and an educational interpretive area.
+208-769-1414 Website

 Sandpoint is one of the West's greatest railroading towns, where the Burlington Northern, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
 Rail buffs come from around the world to see the many trains traveling through.
-You can sample Sandpoint's rich railroading heritage can be sampled at the Bonner County Historical Museum at 609 S. Ella, phone 208-263-2344.
+Before heading to one of the many spots to see the trains pass by, drop by the Bonner County History Museum to learn more about Sandpoint's rich railroading history.
+609 S. Ella Ave., 208-263-2344.
 For the brochure, "A Railfan's Guide to Sandpoint Idaho," contact the Greater Sandpoint Chamber of Commerce.
-Additionally, Sandpoint is a fitting point of departure for the Montana Rockies Rail Tours, which offers excursion train packages between Sandpoint and Livingston, Montana.
-For more information call 800-519-7245.

 Three national forests are easily accessible from Sandpoint: Idaho Panhandle, Colville and Kootenai National Forests, for hiking, camping and many other outdoor recreation possibilities.
-Click here for general information or here for camping reservations.
+Click for general information or camping reservations.